guipostic/M2_GENIOMHE_C/01_basics.md

 It provides functions and definitions for input and output operations.
 By including `<stdio.h>`, you gain access to the `printf` function and other I/O related features.

-The `#define` preprocessor directive is used to create macros or symbolic constants.
+`#define` is preprocessor directive used to create macros or symbolic constants.
 It allows you to define a name (the macro name) that represents a value, an expression, or a block of code.
 When the preprocessor encounters the macro name in your code, it replaces it with the defined value or code before the actual compilation of your program begins.